How To Cultivate a Growth Mindset

 Part of cultivating a growth mindset is the willingness to keep learning and trying new things.

-Being determined or having the tenacity and “grit” is another important step to cultivate a growth mindset.
+Being determined or having tenacity and “grit” is another important step to cultivating a growth mindset.
 If you are easily discouraged, be mindful of this.
 When you have those feelings or doubts, you can reframe them and figure out ways to solve or overcome the problem instead.

 Asking for help from experts or people who have faced similar situations is always a good idea.
 Determination doesn’t mean you have to do it all on your own.